Fees for biosecurity entity registration and renewal

 - maintaining and administering the database of registered entities.
 This database integrates with the National Livestock Identification System (NLIS) and Livestock Production Assurance (LPA), ensuring traceability of cattle, sheep, goats and pigs

-- developing and maintaining an online portal for customers to access and manage their registration and renewal details.
+- maintaining an online portal for customers to access and manage their registration and renewal details.